-The DOF mails tenants renewal forms about 60 days prior to the expiration of the SCRIE benefit.
-But sometimes seniors do not receive the renewal forms and do not know that they nevertheless have to recertify.
+Sometimes seniors do not receive the renewal forms and do not know that they nevertheless must recertify.
 This can lead to the "lapsed SCRIE" situation described below.
 The statutes provide for an automatic six-month extension of the SCRIE ("deemed renewal"), provided that the tenant files a renewal application.
 This gives DOF a six-month grace-period to process the renewal application and, if the tenant is found eligible again, the resulting SCRIE order is retroactive to the expiration of the last SCRIE.
 However, the statute expressly makes a tenant liable to the landlord for the difference between the amount the tenant has paid under an automatically renewed order and the full legal rent in the event the tenant is ultimately found ineligible for the SCRIE renewal.